Rokusena/TradingRobotSite/README.md

 - Confirm `CONTACT_FROM_EMAIL` is verified in SendGrid
 - Confirm `SENDGRID_API_KEY` is correct and has Mail Send permission
 - Check Vercel Function logs for `/api/contact`
-- If Turnstile is enabled, ensure your site key/secret pair is correct